 - Compare and contrast the distinguishing classification features of the major plant taxa.

 - Summarize evidence supporting the theory of evolution with examples from the evolutionary trends of plants including the transition to a terrestrial environment.

 - List the characteristics of Earth’s biomes.

-- Explain the role of earth's sustainability issues in relation to energy and nutrient cycles, biodiversity and ecosystems.
+- Explain the role of sustainability issues in relation to energy and nutrient cycles, biodiversity and ecosystems.